typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-confusing-non-null-assertion.md

 # `no-confusing-non-null-assertion`

-Disallow non-null assertion in locations that may be confusing.
+Disallows non-null assertion in locations that may be confusing.

 ## Rule Details